 Company Information – Electricity Invercargill Ltd.

-The Electricity Invercargill Limited network has provided power to Invercargill since 1905 under a variety of different names over the years, most notably the Invercargill Municipal Electricity Department.
+The Electricity Invercargill Limited (EIL) network has provided power to Invercargill since 1905 under a variety of different names over the years, most notably the Invercargill Municipal Electricity Department.

-Electricity Invercargill has completed one of the most significant undergrounding initiatives of all network companies in New Zealand.
+EIL has completed one of the most significant undergrounding initiatives of all network companies in New Zealand.
 The company’s determination to increase public safety and enhance the visual environment has resulted in completion of the undergrounding programme in Invercargill City.

 As a result, the EIL network is consistently one of the most reliable networks in New Zealand.
 It is amongst the lowest priced networks, yet provides a reasonable level of return to its shareholder.
 Electricity network companies are measured by their financial and network performance and EIL continues to be ranked by the Commerce Commission as one of the most efficiently operated networks in New Zealand.